If you’re like most cat owners, you love your feline friends no matter what breed they are.

 As these cats age, they tend to develop respiratory issues, making them one of the unhealthiest cat breeds.

 But regular checkups can help prolong their life.
-This breed has also been known to be skittish around strangers but loves its family members.
+This breed is also known to be skittish around strangers but loves its family members.

 They are known for being loyal companions.
 They tend to be quiet animals and don’t mind being alone for long periods.